eclipse-langium/langium-website/hugo/content/docs/recipes/utilities/caches.md

 ## Last words

 Caching can improve the performance of your language server.
 It is especially useful for computations that are expensive to calculate.
 The `DocumentCache` and `WorkspaceCache` are the most common caches to use.
 The `ContextCache` is useful if you need to store data for a specific context object.
 If you only need a key-value store, you can use the `SimpleCache`.
-All of them are disposable compared to a simple `Map<K, V>`.
+All of these caches are disposable compared to a simple `Map<K, V>`.
 If you dispose them by calling `dispose()` the entries will be removed and the memory will be freed.

 ## Appendix